mensch • men(t)SH/

 Noun: 1. a person of integrity and honor.
 2. The kind of person you want your kid to be.

 Mensch Academy is inspired, down-to-earth Judaism for kids and families.
-At Mensch Academy, kids build character, confidence, curiosity and a sense of who they are as Jews in the world through engaging in serious Jewish learning, prayer and exploration.
+At Mensch Academy, kids build character, confidence, curiosity and a sense of who they are as Jews in the world by engaging in serious Jewish learning, joyous prayer and Hebrew exploration through games and individualized opportunities.
 Respecting each person’s mind and spirit, Mensch Academy is a space where kids feel loved enough and safe enough to take risks and experiment with Jewish tradition, making it their own and becoming the best versions of themselves.
+Our professional facilitators and low student to teacher ratio help meet the needs of each student.

 Mensch Academy is a Jewish educational program for ages 3 – 13.